All Master's Degree Program Applicants

 A criminal conviction history does not automatically disqualify you for admission to the MSW program, nor is a background check required as part of the admissions application process.
 However, before you apply to graduate study in social work at Berkeley, you should be aware that all students accepted into the MSW program must be eligible for field placement, and for required coverage under the School's professional liability insurance policy.

 Admission to the MSW program does not automatically guarantee a field education placement.
 After being admitted to the MSW program, students are assessed for their eligibility for field education by participating in a comprehensive, interactive process with their assigned Field Consultant.
 As part of this assessment, students must disclose all relevant ethical violations or legal convictions before the pre-placement process can begin.
-Details and instructions for disclosure are sent to all newly admitted students upon acceptance of the admission offer.

 A criminal history may limit or possibly prevent a student's eligibility for field placement, which is required in order to successfully complete the MSW degree.
 Many agencies used for field placement do require a background check and/or drug screening as a condition of placement or employment.
 It is possible that some agencies may not accept for field placement a student with certain criminal history backgrounds or positive drug screen.
 Applicants to the MSW program who have concerns about a previous criminal history are encouraged to discuss their concerns with the Graduate Admissions Advisor prior to submitting their online application.